hhu-stups/prob2_jupyter_kernel/README.md

 [![GitLab CI](https://gitlab.cs.uni-duesseldorf.de/dgelessus/prob2-jupyter-kernel/badges/master/pipeline.svg)](https://gitlab.cs.uni-duesseldorf.de/dgelessus/prob2-jupyter-kernel/pipelines) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/git/https%3A%2F%2Fgitlab.cs.uni-duesseldorf.de%2Fdgelessus%2Fprob2-jupyter-kernel.git/master?filepath=notebooks)

-This is a [Jupyter](https://jupyter.org/) kernel for the [ProB animator and model checker](https://www3.hhu.de/stups/prob/), based on the [ProB 2 Java API](https://github.com/bendisposto/prob2) and the [Jupyter JVM BaseKernel](https://github.com/SpencerPark/jupyter-jvm-basekernel) library.
+This is a [Jupyter](https://jupyter.org/) kernel for the [ProB animator and model checker](https://www3.hhu.de/stups/prob/), based on the [ProB 2 Java API](https://github.com/hhu-stups/prob2_kernel) and the [Jupyter JVM BaseKernel](https://github.com/SpencerPark/jupyter-jvm-basekernel) library.

+The latest version of the kernel can be downloaded [here][current-download].
+Download links for previous versions can be found in the [changelog].
+See the [requirements](#requirements) and [installation instructions](#installation) for information on how to install and use the downloaded jar file.

-**Note:** This project is still in development, features and functionality are not yet stable and may change at any time.
+**Note:** The project is still in development, but the syntax and commands accepted by the kernel are relatively stable.
+Small breaking changes in future versions are possible, but unlikely.

 ## Requirements